aledzzz/Spotify-Market-Value-Ticker/README.md

 # Streamfolio

 An end-to-end Fintech pipeline dashboard built to display a user's music portfolio based on their top 5 tracks and calculates the estimated gross/net revenue royalties using the 2026 music industry standards.
-Also focusing on real-time automation, this program vaults portfolio data into a local SQLite database and automatically generates CSV files for visualization in Tableau.
+Also focusing on real-time automation, this program vaults portfolio data into a local SQLite database and automatically generates CSV files to use within data visualization platforms.

 # Prerequistes
 - Python 3.11+